 Understanding And Treating Eczema With An Alkaline Plant Based Diet And Herbs

-The medical industry has classified several different types of eczema.
+Controlling inflammatory responses is key to treating eczema.
 Eczema is a condition where inflammatory reactions cause specific skin irritations.

-Research indicates a combination of gene responses, environmental triggers, immune system issues, and dry skin can result in various forms of eczema.
+A combination of gene responses, environmental triggers, immune system issues, and dry skin can result in various forms of eczema.

 The symptoms include dry, itchy, broken, bumpy, leathery, and scaly skin.